markcharder/Docker/stampy/README.md

-Readme for stampy Docker container
+Readme for stampy Docker container.
+This includes the dependencies python, build-essential and bwa.